Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

   towards minorities.
 The person could be all for LGBT rights and even partake in LGBT sexual activities.
 - people of different ethnic backgrounds enter into a marriage, and have to deal with attitudes against miscegenation as well as identity issues that their children go through.
 - a person of a genealogical minority is able to achieve a high-ranking position, such as political office.
-And they have to serve as a "buffer" a "bridge" in other words, between two or more political factions that are fixated on ethnic politics.
+And they have to serve as a "buffer", a "bridge" in other words, between two or more political factions that are fixated on ethnic politics.
 - minorities themselves posing as impediments to others' path to success.
 Their motive for doing this involves at least one of these motives:
   - maintaining ethnic cohesion/uniformity.